anderlpz/HelloHistory/scripts/chapter_03_building_del_monte.md

 # Chapter 3: Building Del Monte

 **Duration:** ~3 minutes
-**Tone:** Practical, proud, storytelling
+**Style:** Warm documentary narrator

 ---

 ## Script

-Now let me tell you how George and I actually built this house.
+Now, let me tell you how this house actually came to be. [warmly] It's quite a story.

-*[matter-of-fact]*

 It was 1954.
-We'd been married four years, and we needed a place to live and work.
-We weren't wealthy — not even close — but we were resourceful.
-George and I had founded our cabinet company, Monitor Cabinets, back in 1948.
-We knew materials.
-We knew what things cost.
-And we knew how to work.

-*[with humor]*
+Mary and George Davis had been married for four years.
+They'd founded their cabinet company, Monitor Cabinets, back in 1948, and Mary had started her own architecture practice in 1952.
+They needed a place to live and work — but they weren't wealthy.
+Not even close.

+[with appreciation]

+What they were, though, was resourceful.

-We found this lot on Del Monte Street for six hundred and fifty dollars.
-You know why it was so cheap?
+They found this lot on Del Monte Street for six hundred and fifty dollars. [slight pause] You know why it was so cheap?
 That hillside.
 Steep as anything.
 Everyone else saw a problem.
-I saw an opportunity.
+Mary saw an opportunity.

-*[warming to the story]*

-I designed the house to sit up on that slope, with covered parking underneath.
-We left all the existing trees in place — no landscaping costs, no lawn to maintain.
-Just the evergreens that were already here, doing exactly what nature intended.
+She designed the house to sit up on that slope, with covered parking tucked underneath.
+They left all the existing trees in place — no landscaping costs, no lawn to maintain.
+Just the evergreens that were already here.

-*[proudly]*
+[leaning into the story]

-The whole structural system, I designed around the sheet goods we made at our mill.
-The posts are spaced exactly four feet three inches apart — perfect for accepting a standard four-by-eight sheet of plywood or Masonite.
+And here's the thing about Mary: she designed the entire structure around the materials they made at their own mill.
+The posts are spaced exactly four feet three inches apart — the perfect distance to accept a standard four-by-eight sheet of plywood.
 Everything fits.
 Nothing's wasted.

-*[leaning in]*

-George and I worked right alongside the construction crew.
-We were errand boys, laborers, apprentice carpenters, painters — whatever needed doing.
-We'd work all day and fall into bed exhausted.
+Mary and George didn't just design this house — they built it.
+They worked right alongside the construction crew as laborers, errand runners, apprentice carpenters, painters.
+Whatever needed doing.

-*[pause for effect]*
+[pause for effect]

 Eight weeks.
-That's how long it took to build this house.
-Eight weeks from breaking ground to moving in.
+That's how long it took from breaking ground to moving in.
+Eight weeks.

-*[with satisfaction]*
+[with satisfaction]

 And the total cost?
-Six thousand three hundred and fifty dollars.
-That's the lot, the house, and all the furniture.
+Six thousand, three hundred and fifty dollars.
+That included the lot, the house, and all the furniture.
 In 1954, that was less than half what most people paid for a new home.

-*[reflective]*

-The cabinets, of course, were free — we made them ourselves at Monitor.
-The kitchen counter?
-It extends out and drops down to become the dining table.
-That Masonite board floating the couch in the living room?
-Same principle.
-Every inch serves a purpose.
+The cabinets, of course, were free — they made them at Monitor.
+The kitchen counter extends out and drops down to become the dining table.
+Every single inch serves a purpose.

-*[confidently]*
+[admiringly]

-This house proved what I always believed: good design doesn't require a big budget.
-It requires good thinking.
+Mary used to say that good design doesn't require a big budget.
+It just requires good thinking.
+This house is proof of that.

 ---

 ## Notes for Voice Generation

-- This is a "how we did it" story - practical and grounded
+- This is a "how they did it" story - appreciation for their resourcefulness
-- The $650 lot and $6,350 total should land as impressive
+- $650 lot and $6,350 total should land as impressive
-- "Eight weeks" deserves a pause before and emphasis
+- "Eight weeks" deserves a pause and emphasis
-- Pride in resourcefulness, not in spending
-- "Good thinking" at the end should feel like a thesis statement
+- "Good thinking" at the end - let it resonate